 - Heel spurs.
 Bones can develop calcium over time, and if enough calcium builds up, it can cause a painful spur on the bottom of your foot.
 Every time you put weight on that foot, the spur will dig into the tendons, causing pain and a heel injury.
 This can be identified by a sharp pain in your heel when you stand or move.

 - Arthritis.
 A common condition that affects joints, arthritis causes aching and inflammation, making it difficult to stay active.
 If you have swelling, stiffness, or reduced range of motion, it may be arthritis.

 - Gout.
 An advanced form of inflammatory arthritis, gout occurs when a high level of uric acid crystallizes and deposits in the joints, causing swelling.
 Gout typically impacts the big toe, but it can happen in any joint.
 If you have sudden aching or swelling, gout may be the culprit.

 - Plantar fasciitis.
 The plantar fascia is a band of tissue that connects the heel bone to the toes.
 When it becomes inflamed, it can cause a stabbing sensation that makes walking painful.
 This is one of the most common causes of foot pain.
 If you notice that your feet hurt with the first steps you take in the morning, it may be plantar fasciitis.

 - Activity injuries.
 Sometimes an active lifestyle takes a toll.
 Whether it’s a discomfort that has developed over time or the result of a one-time accident, there are many different issues that can develop in your feet.

-Of course, there are plenty of other conditions that can lead to foot pain.
+Of course, there are plenty of other conditions that can lead to foot anguish.
 If you attempt to treat your problem entirely on your own, you might end up with ongoing pain because you’re focusing on the wrong issue.
 If you have foot pain that won’t go away, you’ll want to schedule a visit to a podiatrist.

 Can Foot and Heel Pain Be Treated at Home?